sakoki/Genomic-Lab/Assignment_5_Sasagawa.Koki-master/Assignment_5_1_template.md

 Illumina tends to have increased low quality reads towards the end.

-Why aren't adapters ommitted in the trimming? the barcode (unique identifer of reads to sequence libaray) is sometimes included as part of the "adapter".
+Why aren't adapters committed in the trimming? the barcode (unique identifier of reads to sequence library) is sometimes included as part of the "adapter".

 Why are some reads not match barcodes? low quality reads at those regions.